Last Updated on May 28, 2023 by Ellen

 A malecon is a waterfront walkway.
 People walk, jog, run, roller blade, skateboard, ride bikes on this walkway, just like Tedly in this picture.

-Expats who live here tell me the federal government was behind the bike lane upgrade, as well as the construction of a few new parks, and the ground lighting in the downtown area just off the malecon — all work done during our visit in late 2017.
-(2021 update is below.)
+Expats who live here say the federal government was behind the bike lane upgrade, as well as the construction of a few new parks, and the ground lighting in the downtown area just off the malecon — all work done during our visit in late 2017. (*Update below.)

 Mexican cities on the coasts have malecons, including Mahahual on the Caribbean and Puerto Vallarta on the Pacific.
 I’ve seen different figures on how long the malecon in Mazatlan actually is – from 5.25 to 13 miles, depending on what website you visit or who you talk to.
 That’s a great difference, of course, and it seems the length depends on what people count as the ‘waterfront walkway.’